gonmf/dakilang/README.md

 <\> | Tests if the variable is not _equal_ to the constant
 :  | Tests if the data type of the variable is the constant value (from `'integer'`, `'float'` or `'string'`)

-Clause conditions are exclusively between a variable and a constant values (`func(X < B, ...` is invalid) and numeric types never unify with string data types.
+Clause conditions are exclusively between a variable and a constant value, and numeric types never unify with string data types.
 Notice that in the usual unification rules, an integer literal in a clause will not match a floating point literal.
-In clause conditions and many operation clauses, however, these numeric types unify.
+In clause conditions and many operation clauses, however, these numeric types do unify.
 The comparison operators use alphabetical order for strings.

 Also note that you can mix multiple conditions.
 A variable must match all conditions for the clause to be expanded: